How To Set Boundaries With Family

-Imagine being invited to a family gathering for dinner.
-Everyone, including family and extended family, has been invited to arrive at 4:00 p.m. to include time for conversation.
+Imagine you’re invited to a family gathering for dinner.
+Everyone has been invited to arrive at 4:00 p.m. to include time for conversation.
 You are an adult, and you live 90 minutes away.
 You have decided you’d like to leave by 8:00 p.m., but you are receiving pushback from some families .

-You cannot control how other people act, but you can accept responsibility for yourself, especially when your desire for respect is strong.
-Here are five steps you might take to establish clear boundaries with your family:
+You may not be able to control how other people act, but you can accept responsibility for yourself, especially when your desire for respect is strong.
+Here are five steps you might take to establish clear boundaries with your family in this situation:

-It can be helpful to make sure that your boundary is clear, and think of how you will verbalize it.
+It can be helpful to make sure that your boundary is clear and think of how you will verbalize it.
 For those who are new to setting limits, role-playing may be helpful.
-It is common for therapists to role play boundary setting with their clients, and if you work with a therapist, you may be able to ask your therapist to do that.
+It can be common for therapists to role-play boundary setting with their clients, and if you work with a therapist, you may be able to ask your therapist to work with you in this way.

-Think, in advance, about what you can do to instill and stick with your decision if there’s pushback.
-For example, “I know you like having the family together on holidays, but I have a long drive ahead.
+Consider what you could do to stick with your decision if there’s pushback.
+For example, you might say, “I know you like having the family together on holidays, but I have a long drive ahead.
 I appreciate getting to spend time with everyone, but to get home safely, I must leave here by 8:00 p.m.”
-The passive aggressive host or hostess may tell you, “Oh, dinner won’t be ready until 9:00 p.m.” or “It’s okay if you stay just a bit after; we haven’t even had dessert yet!”
+The host may respond by saying, “Oh, dinner won’t be ready until 9:00 p.m.” or, “It’s okay if you stay just a bit later.
+We haven’t even had dessert yet!”

-There are times, like these, when people, including difficult family, won’t respect boundaries.
-At that point, their behavior requires that you set a line of demarcation for yourself.
-What does that mean?
-It is just like setting a parameter with another person, but this time, you set it with you.
 Let’s say that you set a boundary with a family by asking them to honor your time boundaries.
-Although you said you would have to leave by 8:00 p.m., be prepared to leave at that time, even if dinner isn’t ready yet.
-You can say something like, “I know you planned a wonderful dinner, and the best part has been getting to visit with everyone.
+Although you said you would have to leave by 8:00 p.m., you may need to be prepared to leave at that time, even if dinner isn’t ready yet.
+You might say something like, “I know you planned a wonderful dinner, and the best part has been getting to visit with everyone.
 However, I really must leave by 8:00 p.m.
 I’m asking you to respect my time.”

-4. Follow through with what you said.
-The same way, if you told your family you would leave by a certain time, simply leave.
-Walk away knowing that you are living up to the standard you set for yourself.
+If you told your family you would leave by a certain time, you may simply leave.
+You can walk away knowing that you are living up to the standard you set for yourself.
 You are being accountable to the person who matters most: yourself.
-It is tough, but this enforces your boundary and helps you yourself.
-Again, putting yourself as a priority can be imperative in these situations.
-(Note: Observing your time needs is not the same thing as egocentric behavior, such a someone with a narcissistic personality disorder might demonstrate.)
+It can be tough, but this can enforce your boundary.
+Making yourself a priority can be imperative in these situations.

-5. Celebrate with alone time after the fact.
-Even when you know that it’s the healthiest thing for you to do, setting boundaries with family can be tough, especially when you have to walk away.
-Taking time for yourself can be both valuable and anecdotal to this, and self care might look like speaking with your support system, doing something kind for yourself (listening to a favorite podcast, making art, taking a bath, and so on), or using outlets and coping skills you know are helpful for you, like physical activity or breathing exercises.
+Even when you know that it’s the healthiest thing for you to do, setting boundaries with family can be tough, especially when you must walk away.
+Taking time for yourself can be helpful, and self-care might look like speaking with your support system, doing something kind for yourself (listening to a favorite podcast, making art, taking a bath, and so on), or using outlets and coping skills you know are helpful for you, like physical activity or breathing exercises.